 Says Michelle Koker, Director of Undergraduate Degrees for CCAPS, “Mark’s extensive experience, not just in the classroom but in the professional world as well, makes him uniquely qualified to help bring the ITI program to the next level.”

-In service to the program's commitment to continuous development, Langanki and other ITI staff are working on developing six new tracks for the program.
-The tracks, which will allow participants to flow “interest areas,” are designed to reflect growing trends in the industry.
-They also will allow those students who wish to elect an area of specialization to formally do so.
-The tracks as currently defined are: Data Science, Database Administration, Systems, Security, DevOps, and Networking.
+In service to the program's commitment to continuous development, Langanki and other ITI staff have created six tracks for the program.
+The tracks, which allow participants to flow between “interest areas,” are designed to reflect growing trends in the industry.
+They also allow those students who wish to elect an area of specialization to formally do so.
+The tracks as currently defined are Data Science, Data Management, Systems, Security, DevOps, and Networking.
 It is also possible to create an individualized track comprising elements of any of the tracks.

 “They aren’t just for ITI students (or other undergraduates), either,” says Langanki.
 “We encourage working adults to check them out.
 Maybe they don’t want to do a whole new degree, but are interested in brushing up on the latest technology, or learning a new concept in a few courses over the course of two to three semesters.”